SEMICeu/STR-AP/README.md

 ## Contact

-For any questions or inquiries, please contact wouter.travers@pwc.com
+For any questions or inquiries, please contact Paolo.LAVAGGI@ec.europa.eu